sebastiansantos1986/sebastiansantos1986/README.md

 🚀 Not a developer — just someone who refuses to say "that's not possible."

-I'm a Mac Systems Administrator and IT enthusiast who builds tools when the right one doesn't exist.
+I'm a **Jamf Certified Administrator** and IT enthusiast who builds tools when the right one doesn't exist.
 I work in Jamf-managed environments and spend my time making life easier for IT teams and the people they support.